Asynchronous Exclusive Selection: Unbounded Selection

-Operation \texttt{Deposit}$_p(v)$ is invoked by a process~$p$ to deposit value~$v$.
-The operation is considered completed by an acknowledgment event \texttt{ack}$_p(R)$, where $R$ is the register in which $v$ has been deposited.
-When a process crashes while working to deposit a value, such that depositing this value has not been acknowledged yet before the crash, then the value may either get deposited or not.
+A process~$p$ invokes an operation \texttt{Deposit}$_p(v)$ to deposit a value~$v\ne \texttt{null}$.
+An event \texttt{Ack}$_p(i)$ acknowledges completing \texttt{Deposit}$_p()$, where $R[i]$ is the register in which the value has been deposited.
+When a process crashes while working to deposit a value, and depositing this value has not been acknowledged before the crash, then the value may either get deposited or not in a dedicated register.